 Step 4: Worm Farm Maintenance

 Even though worm farms are relatively autonomous, you will need to do a little bit of maintenance.
+Be sure to keep the bedding covered by changing out the newspaper every so often.

 You’ll have to collect worm tea every few months and use it as a fertilizer or sell it.
 It’s also vital that you watch for when the worm bin has been filled with compost.